-As of 2014, Kenya has a current population of 43.2 million, annual population growth rate of 2.6%, and 42% of Kenya’s population is under age 15.
-The Total Fertility Rate, or the average number of children per woman over the course of her lifetime, has declined from 6.1 children in 1990 to 3.9 children per woman in 2014.
+As of midyear 2016, Kenya had a population of 48.5 million, annual population growth rate of 2.6%, and 41% of Kenya’s population was under age 15.
+The Total Fertility Rate, or the average number of children per woman over the course of her lifetime, had declined from 6.1 children in 1990 to 4.4 children per woman in 2015.
 Kenya is on the path to a population age structure that may enable it to experience a demographic dividend.

 The broad bases in both “Kenya 1970” and “Kenya 1990” represent a large number of children in relation to the working age population.
 “Kenya 2010” shows a base that is beginning to narrow at the youngest ages, representing a fertility decline.
 “Kenya 2030” is the United Nations projection of Kenya’s population age structure if fertility continues to decline.
 This pyramid assumes that by 2030, fertility will decline to an average of 3.4 children per woman over the course of her lifetime.
 “Kenya 2050” shows a further decline in fertility and ongoing changes to the age structure.
 This pyramid shows a larger working age population than currently exists compared to the number of dependent children and elders.